 In the spring, whale watching is also an option, with several boat tours offering excursions to see migrating whales.
 Keep an eye out for seals, dolphins, and various seabirds, too!

 If you’re looking for something more tranquil, The Cape Cod Canal offers boat rentals where you can enjoy a peaceful ride along the water, taking in the beauty of the surrounding area.
+Visiting for the Cape Cod Canal Day?
+Choose our vacation rentals on Cape Cod, Massachusetts and celebrate this day in style!

 Relax and Recharge at Your Vacation Rental

 After a day of outdoor adventures or exploring the towns of Cape Cod, there’s no better way to unwind than by retreating to a cozy, comfortable vacation rental.
-And with Pretty Picky Properties, you’re sure to find the perfect spot to make your Spring Break even more special.
+And with Pretty Picky Properties, you’re sure to find the perfect spot to make your Cape Cod Spring Break even more special.

 We offer a wide selection of beautiful vacation rentals on Cape Cod, including luxury homes, pet-friendly properties, waterfront homes, and rentals with hot tubs.
 Whether you’re planning a romantic getaway, a family vacation, or a solo retreat, we have something to suit every need.